isaacdenny/wedding-registration-project/README.md

 us know who is coming to the wedding!
 It allows invitees to go online via a QR code, enter their party name and invitation ID to then select who in their party is coming.

-We did not want to pay a bunch of money for a simple registration app, so I build one!
+We did not want to pay a bunch of money for a simple registration app, so I built one!

 ## Technologies